ikyle53/DownloadManagerMac/README.md

 run the python script.

 ### What it does
-The download manager creates folders in your downloads folder and places certain file types within those folders.
+This script creates folders in your downloads folder and places certain file types within those folders.
-For example it will automatically create an `/Images` folder (even if you delete it) and places any files with the extension of `'.png'` in that folder.
+For example it will automatically create an `/Images` folder and place any files with the extension of `'.png'` in that folder.
+You can set it to organize your downloads every minute, hour, daily, weekly, monthly, or whenever using crontab.

 ## Getting started